Please tell us about yourself

 What did you study?

 Today, Bagai is a program manager at the Tactical Technology Office of the Defense Advanced Research Projects Agency.
-Born in Pune, India, Bagai grew up in Mumbai and New Delhi.
 In 1987 he came to the United States where he obtained his bachelor’s, master’s and doctoral degrees (’90, ’92, ’95) at the Clark School’s Department of Aerospace Engineering (AE) at UNiversity of Maryland, College Park and worked in the department’s Alfred Gessow Rotorcraft Center.
 He cites as a primary mentor his advisor, internationally recognized rotorcraft aerodynamics expert and Minta Martin Professor of Engineering J. Gordon Leishman, plus Professors Alfred Gessow, James Baeder, Roberto Celi and Inderjit Chopra.

 “I had the privilege of attending one of the finest schools for rotary-wing education and research,” Bagai states.
 “It brought very significant advantages: use of some of the best research facilities, unlimited access to information, and exposure to and interaction with world-class experts.
 Faculty members were constantly pushing new areas of research and then rolling their findings into the curriculum.
 Ultimately, it was the capability of calculated independent thinking fostered by the Clark School that helped lead to the X2 rotor design.”